SherG/cool-iron/blog/chatgpt-google-code-red.md

 Marcus predicts that the release of GPT4 next year will be mind-blowing and yet, because its design is fundamentally flawed, it will continue to fill the world with confident B.S. and will "remain a <a href="https://garymarcus.substack.com/p/what-to-expect-when-youre-expecting" target="blank">turbocharged pastiche generator</a>."

 And that brings us to an uncomfortable possibility.
-Perhaps one reason why ChatGPT's current performance is over-estimated is because, in some ways, it's essentially mimicking our own propensity to generate and reward confident B.S..
+Perhaps one reason why ChatGPT's current performance is over-estimated is because, in some ways, it's essentially mimicking our own propensity to generate and <a href="https://hindenburgresearch.com/nikola/" target="blank">reward confident B.S.</a>.

+## About that 'Code Red' . . .

 The _Times_ article seems speculative at best.
 Nevertheless, some SEO professionals are playing up the 'Code Red threat' in their social media comments.